 6. Principal Employment, Years, Description:

+7 Professional Societies and Offices Held

-7. Basis of Nomination: Statement on candidate’s outstanding service for the benefit and advancement of the MTT Society.
+8. Basis of Nomination: Statement on candidate’s outstanding service for the benefit and advancement of the MTT Society.
 Eligibility requirements include service in one or more of the following areas: the Administrative Committee, publications, meetings and symposia, Chapter leadership, committee chair, committee member, Editor, lecturer or other distinguished service.
 Factors which will be considered are: leadership, innovation, activity, service, duration, breadth of participation and cooperation.
 Describe the suitability of the candidate with these characteristics in mind

-8. Professional Societies and Committees: Offices, Grades, and dates of service:

 9. Honors:

 10. Citation: For a Career of Leadership, Meritorious Achievement, Creativity and Outstanding Contributions in the Field of Microwave Theory and Techniques

+The MTT-S Awards committee reserves the right to re-purpose this nomination for a different MTT-S Award.